A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Simulations

 Below, we list and briefly describe the methods used in the simulation study. \begin{enumerate} \item STS -- Storey and Tibshirani's \textit{smoother} method from \cite{storey2003statistical}, implemented in the \code{R} package \code{qvalue} by \cite{pack_qvalue} \item MGF -- Moment Generating Function method by \cite{broberg2005comparative}, implemented in the \code{R} package \code{SAGx} by \cite{pack_SAGx} \item LLF -- Langaas-Lindqvist-Ferkingstad by \cite{langaas2005estimating} \item LSL -- Lowest Slope estimator by \cite{benjamini2000adaptive} \item MR -- Meinshausen-Rice by \cite{Meinshausen2006} \item JD -- Jiang-Doerge by \cite{Jiang2008} \item ST-MED -- Storey's estimator (\ref{eq:ss_pi1_est}) with $\lambda=p_{(n/2)}$, as proposed in \cite{benjamini2006adaptive} \item ST-1/2 -- Storey's estimator (\ref{eq:ss_pi1_est}) with $\lambda=1/2$ \end{enumerate} Among the methods listed above, Storey-based methods include LSL, JD, ST-MED, and ST-1/2.
 LSL aims to identify the onset of the linear part and results in a conservative estimator.
 JD uses bootstrap and averages Storey's proportion estimator across several $\lambda$ values.
 The statistical literature on adaptive FDR control typically recommends using ST-1/2 \citep{Blanchard2009, pmlr-v48-lei16, Ignatiadis2021}.
 Additionally, we have LLF, a density estimation-based method, and MR, a consistent estimator constructed using the empirical processes theory.
 MGF is a moment generating function-based method that accounts for the behavior under the alternative.
 STS uses spline smoothing to combine the information from several $\lambda$ values close to 1.
 The implementation of STS within the function \code{pi0est} from the \code{R} package \code{qvalue} is not suitable for small sample sizes and typically requires a sample size of $n \ge 200$.

-The data is simulated as described at the beginning of Section \ref{sec:simulations}.
 Table \ref{tab:dos_sim_n1000} provides a comparison of various proportion estimators for a sample size $n=1000$ and different values of $\mu_1$ and $\pi_1$, based on $N=1000$ repetitions.
-The results show that, in terms of the RMSE, DOS-Storey with $\alpha = 1$ performs better in sparse cases, whereas $\alpha = 1/2$ is better suited when there is a higher proportion of false nulls.
-The DOS-Storey method has a lower variance for stronger signals than the other methods (for instance, $\mu_1 = 3, \pi_1 = 0.1$ in Table \ref{tab:dos_sim_n1000}).
-However, for smaller nonzero means ($\mu_1 = 2, \pi_1 = 0.1$), the objective function is smoother, increasing variability in the estimated change-point location and the proportion estimates.
-In general, Storey-based estimators outperform the consistent MR estimator, which significantly underestimates the false null proportion.
+The results show that, in terms of the RMSE, $\hat{\pi}_1^1$ performs better in sparse cases, whereas $\hat{\pi}_1^{1/2}$ is better suited when there is a higher proportion of false nulls.
+The aDOS-Storey estimator $\hat{\pi}_1^a$ with $\tau = n^{-1/2}$ successfully adapts to the sparsity level, resulting in the overall best performing estimator.

 Simulation results for small sample sizes $n=50$ and $n=100$ are presented in Table \ref{tab:small_sample_dos}.
 The STS method is excluded as it requires a larger sample size to compute the estimates.
-The results indicate that the two DOS-Storey estimators exhibit one of the smallest RMSE values among the considered estimators, independently of $\alpha$.
-It remains that the DOS-1 estimator performs better in sparser cases, and the DOS-1/2 performs better in dense cases.
+The results indicate that both $\hat{\pi}_1^1$ and $\hat{\pi}_1^{1/2}$ exhibit one of the smallest RMSE values among the considered estimators.
+It remains that $\hat{\pi}_1^1$ performs better in sparser cases, while $\hat{\pi}_1^{1/2}$ performs better in dense cases.
+Among the competing methods $\hat{\pi}_1^{a}$ behaves the best overall for all sparsity levels.